davilavelderrainlab/scOps/README.md

 ### scOps installation.

-scOps comes in both Python and R. Please select the language (and so the repository branch) that best suites your need, since the implementation is virtually identical.
-In both cases we use standard objects to store the representations, *AnnData* or a *SingleCellExperiment* object, respectively.
+scOps comes in both Python and R. The implementation is virtually identical.
+Both implementations use standard objects to store the representations (*AnnData* or *SingleCellExperiment* object).

 ### scOps representations: BOGs, Signatures and Profiles.